stormherz/tablify/README.md

 I bet it was pretty simple.
 Now you can press `u` to undo making of table or select table and press `\tu` to return to the text you're started from.
 After that you can try `\tc` and `\tr` to see what it looks like to have aligned text in table.

 It is obvious that our table here have some kind of header and it will be great to visually distinguish it from table data.
-To do so, just separate the header cells with `#` symbol (or any other symbol you choose for `g:tablify_header_delimiter` variable in your `.vimrc` file):
+To do so, just separate the header cells with `#` symbol (or any other symbol you choose for `b:tablify_header_delimiter` variable in your `.vimrc` file):

     Artist # Song # Album # Year
     Tool | Useful idiot | Ænima | 1996